prdx23/asynchronizer/README.rst

 Advanced use
 ^^^^^^^^^^^^

-    - If you want to modify how many functions should be called concurrently, just add :code:`setWorkers(n)` at the start of your script, with :code:`n` being the number of concurrent threads
+    - If you want to modify how many functions should be called concurrently, just add :code:`setWorkers(n)` at the start of your script, with :code:`n` being the number of concurrent threads.
+Default is 32.

     - To assign priority to a specific function call, add :code:`priority=n` to the parameters of the function call, with :code:`n` being the priority you want to set.
 For Example: :code:`func(param1,param2,param3,priority=2)`

 Contributing
 ************

 If you want to contribute to this project, feel free to send a Pull Request to `Github <https://github.com/Arsh23/asynchronizer>`_

 To report any bugs or request new features, head over to the `Issues <https://github.com/Arsh23/asynchronizer/issues>`_ page